Misterio77/drupal-12factor/README.md

 Run `composer install` to get the dependencies and scaffold the webroot files.

 Then run `./serve.sh` (this script exists because of the caveat of having to run `php` as well as another file server).
+It will be accessible at `localhost:8080`.

 You can alternatively run `php -S localhost:8080 -t web/` and `webfs -F -p 8081 -r data/public/` (or any other file server) manually.

 You can set up the site as usual; using either Drush (use `composer exec drush`), through the web interface, or by copying your existing data.